 Short selling is sometimes criticized because it can exacerbate falling prices in a security or market.
 For example, suppose many investors believe a stock is overvalued and attempt to profit from a price decline by shorting the stock.
 In that case, their actions could create a self-fulfilling prophecy where the falling price triggers stop-loss orders and further selling, leading to an even sharper decline.

-Example of short-sellers losing.
+Example of short-sell losses.

 It is not uncommon for a stock to be “shorted” by investors who believe the stock price will fall in the future.
-However, sometimes these short sellers can be caught off guard when the stock price unexpectedly rises.
+However, these short sellers can sometimes be caught off guard when the stock price unexpectedly rises.

 One example occurred with Hertz Global Holdings, Inc. (NYSE: HTZ).
 In late April 2020, shares of Hertz rose sharply after the company announced it would raise $500 million through a new debt offering.
 This news caught many short-sellers by surprise, leading to heavy losses.